10 Ways to Save Money on Your MOT

 Keep your car’s service records, along with notes from the mechanics that work on it, so that your local MOT centre can spot potentially expensive problems early and help you avoid costly repairs.

-As your car gets older, the chance of it needing extensive repairs or maintenance in order to pass its MOT increases substantially.
+As your car gets older, the chance of it needing extensive repairs or maintenance in order to pass its MOT test increases substantially.
 A great way to save money and avoid the cost of unforeseen car repairs is by purchasing an extended car warranty.
 Did you know that Warrantywise car warranty additions include MOT failure?
+Something can provide you with real peace of mind.

 Our car warranties make the cost of motoring more affordable by helping you avoid expensive repair bills.
 Click here and enter your registration number online or enter your reg in the box above to find out how little it could cost to protect your car with an extended warranty.